Solaris-star/MySQL-HackerRank-PersonalSolutions/README.md

-# SQL-HackerRank-PersonalSolutions
+# MySQL-HackerRank-PersonalSolutions
-For recording personal solutions to SQL problems on HR.
+For recording personal solutions to MySQL challenges on HR.